noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 //////////////////////////////////
 // match statements
+// you have to cover ALL the cases or add a a default branch
+// else compiler throws warning at compile time, and error at runtime if any of the uncovered cases are used
+// very useful with sealed traits and concrete classes
+// ^ to aggregate logic across the concrete classes
+// ^ and extract data from them at the same time
 //////////////////////////////////

 someVal match
-  case "this thing" => "return this other thing" case "thing this" => "thing other this return" case "thing" | "this" => "one of"
+  case "this thing" => "return this other thing" case "thing this" => "thing other this return" case "thing" | "this" => "one of" case poop: Poop => s"i pooped ${poop.times}"
   // can alternative use a varName instead of _ which will capture the value
   // ^ and make it available, e.g. case poop => s"the value was $poop"
   case _ => "default branch"